hongkongkiwi/nextjs-contextify/QUICK_START.md

 1. Run `pnpm run package:install`
 2. Press `F5` in VS Code to launch Extension Development Host
 3. Open a Next.js project in the new window
-4. Click the Next.js Contextify icon in the Activity Bar
+4. Click the Next.js LLM Context icon in the Activity Bar

 ### Debugging
 - Use VS Code's built-in debugger with the included `launch.json`